codeparameter/ism/README.md

 # ISM.WebSite.Whitepaper

-This project is for a website which is all aboute stone.
+This project is a website which is all aboute stone.
 Therefore it handles CRUD operations through the authorized requests on some sort of data which are related to stones.

 ## Table.of.Contents